jgriffith23/postgis-tutorial/README.rst

 points within a given radius (our stated goal at the beginning).
 Let's break it down.

-- We use `func` to access the `ST_Distance_Sphere` function we used when we were still working in pure SQL.
+- SQLAlchemy's `func` lets us access the `ST_Distance_Sphere` function we used when we were still working in pure SQL.

-- `ST_Distance_Sphere` takes two points: the point you're checking and the point you're checking against.

-- `ST_Distance_Sphere` returns how far apart those points are.
+- `ST_Distance_Sphere` takes two points and returns how far apart those points are.

 From here, everything is just SQLAlchemy.
 We compare the number returned by `ST_Distance_Sphere` against the passed radius, use that condition in a